Ramko9999/Ramko9999/README.md

 ### 📖 Next Learnings & Goals

-- Building with Crypto
+- Building something people will use
-- Diving into Computer Vision